levoxtrip/PKB/docs/topics/strive.md

 The difference between great success and bitter failure is often found in consistently applying the fundamentals.

+People continue with 10 years already still trying to achieve things

 ## Daily
 If you don't work hard today you won't make it next year...